-Figure 6 displays the impulse responses of aggregate investment and output to forward guidance in two economies: our benchmark model and an alternative "frictionless" economy in which banks do not face leverage costs (i.e., a version of our benchmark model with $\kappa^L=0$).34 The impulse response in the frictionless economy highlights the dynamics that are typically observed in standard New Keynesian models: a promise to hold interest rates down for eight quarters leads to an implausibly large boom in investment and output.
+Figure 8 displays the impulse responses of aggregate investment and output to a monetary policy of the form (26) in two economies: our benchmark model and an alternative "frictionless" economy in which banks do not face leverage costs (i.e., a version of our benchmark model with $\kappa^L = 0$ ).
+The impulse response in the frictionless economy highlights the dynamics that are typically observed in standard New Keynesian models: a promise to hold interest rates down for eight quarters leads to an implausibly large boom in investment and output.
 At their peaks, investment and output both reach a level equal to roughly twice their steady-state values.
 By contrast, in our economy, these responses are only about half as large.
 Moreover, the forward guidance policy causes a reversal in investment to occur by the eighth quarter after its announcement.
+As a consequence, the cumulative response of investment to this forward guidance policy (i.e., the change in the capital stock) eventually becomes negative.